Jimmy Savile: Aftermath

 An authorised biography, How's About That Then?, by Alison Bellamy, was published in June 2012.
 After the claims made against him were published, the author said that, in the light of the allegations, she felt "let down and betrayed" by Savile.
 Within a month of the child abuse scandal emerging, many places and organisations named after or connected to Savile were renamed or had his name removed.
 A memorial plaque on the wall of Savile's former home in Scarborough was removed in early October 2012 after it was defaced with graffiti.
 A wooden statue of Savile at Scotstoun Leisure Centre in Glasgow was also removed around the same time.
 Signs on a footpath in Scarborough named "Savile's View" were removed.
 Savile's Hall, the conference centre at the Royal Armouries Museum in Leeds, was renamed New Dock Hall.
 The Jimmy Savile Charitable Trust and the Jimmy Savile Stoke Mandeville Hospital Trust, two registered charities founded in his name to fight "poverty and sickness and other charitable purposes" announced they were too closely tied to his name to be sustainable and would close and distribute their funds to other charities, so as to avoid harm to beneficiaries from future media attention.

-On 9 October 2012, relatives said the headstone of Savile's grave would be removed, destroyed and sent to landfill.
-The Savile family expressed their sorrow for the "anguish" of the victims and "respect [for] public opinion".
-Savile's body is interred in the cemetery in Scarborough, although it has been proposed that it be exhumed and cremated.
+On 9 October 2012, relatives said the headstone of Savile's grave would be removed, destroyed, and sent to landfill.
+The Savile family expressed their sorrow for the "anguish" of the victims and "respect [for] public opinion."
+Savile's body remains interred in the cemetery in Scarborough, as although it was proposed that it be exhumed and cremated, the campaign was unsuccessful due to the charities who received the money from Savile's will rejecting the cost of £20,000.
 On 28 October, it was reported that Savile's cottage in Glen Coe had been vandalised with spray-paint and the door damaged.
 The cottage was sold in May 2013.